The Family International: The Children of God (1968–1977)

 They would proselytize in the streets and distribute pamphlets.
-Leaders within COG were referred to as The Chain.
-Members of The Children of God (COG) founded communes, first called colonies (now referred to as homes), in various cities.
+Leaders within The Children of God (COG) were referred to as The Chain.
+Members of COG founded communes, first called colonies (now referred to as homes), in various cities.

 Berg communicated with his followers by writing letters.
 He published nearly 3,000 letters over a period of 24 years, referred to as the Mo Letters.
 In a letter written in January 1972, Berg stated that he was God's prophet for the contemporary world, attempting to further solidify his spiritual authority within the group.
-Berg's letters also contained public acknowledgement of his own failings and weaknesses, (for example, he issued a Mo Letter entitled "My confession -- I was an alcoholic!"
+Berg's letters also contained public acknowledgement of his own failings and weaknesses, for example, he issued a Mo Letter entitled "My confession -- I was an alcoholic!"
 (ML #1406 Summer 1982) relating his depression after some of his closest supporters quit in 1978.

-In 1972, a Mo Letter reportedly entitled "Flee as a Bird to Your Mountain" was interpreted by some members (such as Ruth Gordon) as a warning to leave America.
+In 1972, a Mo Letter reportedly entitled "Flee as a Bird to Your Mountain" was interpreted by some members, including Ruth Gordon, author of Children of Darkness about the cult, as a warning to leave America.
 "God was going to destroy the U.S. ... and we had to get out."
-This, along with the pressure members felt that parents were trying to "rescue" children who had joined CoG, encouraged members to "[migrate] abroad -- first to Europe, eventually to Latin America and East Asia".
+This, along with the pressure members felt that parents were trying to "rescue" children who had joined CoG, encouraged members to "[migrate] abroad—first to Europe, eventually to Latin America and East Asia".

 By 1972, COG stated it had 130 communities around the world, and by the mid-1970s, it had "colonies" in an estimated 70 countries.
 BBC reported 10,000 full-time COG members in the 1970s.

-In 1976, Berg had introduced a new proselytizing method called Flirty Fishing (or FFing), which encouraged female members to "show God's love" through sexual relationships with potential converts.
+In 1976, Berg had introduced a new proselytizing method called Flirty Fishing (or FFing), which encouraged female members to "show God's love" through sexual relationships (religious prostitution) with potential converts.
 Flirty Fishing was practiced by members of Berg's inner circle starting in 1973, and was introduced to the general membership in 1976.